StaGill/PGAlign/README.md

 ## Repository layout

-- `GalaxyPython/` — Core Python implementation of GALAXY (alignment and peak-group functions).
+- `GalaxyPython/` — Core Python implementation of PGAlign (alignment and peak-group functions).
 - `CodeInPaper/` — Scripts that reproduce the figures and results in the manuscript.
 See `CodeInPaper/README.md`.
 - `Tutorial_GALAXY.ipynb` — A Jupyter notebook that walks through aligning two MALDI datasets (e.g., Week 2 and Week 5 macrophage samples) and preparing them for joint segmentation.
 - `tests/` — Smoke tests (`pytest`).